Introduction to Monitoring and Reporting

 - Summary of the approach adopted for reviewing the organisation's energy management programme.

-The reporting cycle is now open.
+The reporting cycle will be open in January 2023.
 Key cycle dates are as follows:

 |Key cycle stage||Agreed Date|